Civil Rights Groups Say If Facebook Won't Act On Election Misinformation, They Will

 The coalition is launching a weekly livestreamed meeting, starting next week and running through the November presidential election, to discuss "the most urgent issues including voter suppression, election security and misinformation" on Facebook.

-The coalition includes the NAACP, Color of Change and the Anti-Defamation League, which together organized the Stop Hate for Profit campaign.
+Participants include the NAACP, Color of Change and the Anti-Defamation League, which together organized the Stop Hate for Profit campaign.
 It saw over 1,000 companies pause advertising on Facebook to protest its handling of harmful content.

 They are joined by others, including Roger McNamee, an early Facebook investor who has become one of the company's loudest critics, and Yael Eisenstat, who ran Facebook's election integrity operations for political ads in 2018.